 But The Husbands of River Song’s achievement is to deliver all of that pay-off with the most delicate of touches: this, after all, is a festive outing, one that should be able to air in a family living room and entertain all ages.
 Its careworn heart, then, is worn lightly on its sleeve, as instead of a solemn traipse through past romances, The Doctor takes us on a whirlwind caper.
 It seems like a long time since we’ve had an outing of Doctor Who designed simply for fun – and it’s a joy just to let the handbrake of the TARDIS off and watch it fly.

 When The Doctor comes across River, she’s married to King Hydroflax, a disembodied head with a gigantic robot body who needs repairing.
 Greg Davies plays Hydroflax with the kind of school teacher’s anger he has won viewers over with in The Inbetweeners – and he yells his face off with entertaining gusto.
-The episode’s other celebrity cameo comes in the form of Matt Lucas, whose nice-but-dim persona wears thin very quickly (for a brief moment while he’s on-screen, you’re reminded that Doctor Who doesn’t have the strongest track record with star-studded Christmas adventures).
+The episode’s other celebrity cameo comes in the form of Matt Lucas, whose nice-but-dim persona works well as brief comic relief.
 Fortunately, though, it’s not really about either of them: this is just an excuse to get River and The Doctor running away from various groups of hostile aliens.
 And a giant robot.
 (The surefire sign of quality sci-fi is being able to add the phrase “and a giant robot” to the end of a sentence.)

 Douglas Mackinnon directs this with all the fun and flair he brought to 2014’s wonderful Flatline – it’s no coincidence that he’s also the director of Sherlock’s 2015 Christmas special, which has a similar, zippy pace.
 And so we’re treated a bunch of silly set pieces, most of which give Capaldi and Kingston the chance to interact.
 The episode’s title comes from the fact that River Song has apparently had many, many spouses over the years – usually, so she can trick them out of something, or manipulate them into something.
 Capaldi’s role here, therefore, mostly consists of staring open-mouthed at his wife’s antics.
 It’s fun to see his usually stormy face briefly rendered gormless – Capaldi’s knack for Tom Baker-like humour, though, is perfectly suited to this kind of lighter affair, and Doctor Who will hopefully not wait too long to harness that manic grin again – but it’s mostly rewarding to have a glimpse of what River Song has been doing all these years; a welcome reminder that while we’ve only ever experienced her tale in relation to The Doctor, she’s also very much led her own life away from him.
 (She even, brilliantly, refers to him as “Damsel”, as she always has to help him when in distress.)